servimo/AAAAAAAaaaaa/README.md

 or
 <code>~/.var/app/com.github.wwmm.EasyEffects/config/easyeffects/irs</code>
-depending on how you installed EasyEffects.
+depending on how you installed EasyEffects (Flatpak)(.

 The convolver must be loaded manually, convolver will show an error loading file.
 The convolver impulse is from https://forum.xda-developers.com/t/irs-zhuhangs-irs-impulse-response-samples.2442933/ "Golden Ears Accudio (Z-Edition) - Headphone Correction & Simulations"